notification Created with Sketch. CORONAVIRUS: We are still taking precautions to keep you safe Coronavirus (Respiratory infections) Update

 Gail Burfitt is British Veteran who served in the Royal Air Force.
 Read more about how King Edward VII’s Hospital helped her with a Hip replacement as a recipient of the Veterans’ Grant.

 I served in the Royal Air Force for 9 years within specialist comms and was discharged in February 1987.
-I have always been really sporty & active and was a Prison Service PTI for 17 years.
+I have always been really sporty & active and was a Prison Service PTI for 17 years after leaving the military.

 Unfortunately, I was diagnosed with osteoarthritis in the right hip in October 2021.
-I was due to have NHS treatment at a treatment centre on 30th November 2022, but the week before following pre-op blood tests, I was told they would not perform my right hip replacement due my being pre-diabetic and a higher risk.
-I had to be re-referred back to the NHS only to be told even though my hip pain was so severe (I was walking with crutches and I was on a lot of morphine & other meds), although I was a priority, the op would not be scheduled for another 12-18 months.
+I was due to have NHS treatment at a treatment centre on 30th November 2022, but the week before following pre-op blood tests, I was told they would not perform my right hip replacement due to being pre-diabetic and therefore being a higher risk patient.
+I had to be re-referred back to the NHS only to be told even though my hip pain was so severe (I was walking with crutches and I was on a lot of morphine & other meds), that although I was a priority, the operation would not be scheduled for another 12-18 months.

 I contacted the RAF Benevolent Fund and was advised of the Veterans’ Military Grant Fund at King Edward VII’s Hospital.
-I contacted them mid-December and spoke with Caroline Dunne (Military Fund Co-ordinator) who has throughout my journey been supportive, excellent and extremely proactive; she advised me of the process to apply.
+I contacted them mid-December and spoke with Caroline Dunne, Centre for Veterans’ Health Co-ordinator, who throughout my journey was supportive, excellent and extremely proactive; she advised me of the process to apply.
 I filled out a few online forms, including financial details and sent copies of bank statements through.

 I didn’t feel that opportunities for someone normal just like me were possible.
 The positive outcome is life changing and I am now mobile & pain free.
 This has allowed me to return to normal life activities, to care for my horses, cats and dogs, to undertake pain free physical activity and to return to work.